suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This template is similar to {{template-load-ext}} but additionally performs decompression.
 Hence, the only difference is in setting the Compression Info parameter.

+This template can be modified for decryption or unpacking by adding Decryption Info or Unpack Info to the Set Parameters directive.

 ## Dependency Template {#template-dependency}

+The goal of the Dependency template is to obtain, verify, and process a dependency manifest as appropriate.

-The following operations are placed into the dependency resolution block:
+The following commands are placed into the dependency resolution sequence:

 - Set Dependency Index directive (see {{suit-directive-set-dependency-index}})
 - Set Parameters directive (see {{suit-directive-set-parameters}}) for URI (see {{secparameters}})